Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 **MINISTRY OF EDUCATION AND TRAINING** **SOCIALIST REPUBLIC OF VIETNAM** **Independence - Freedom - Happiness**

-# REGULATIONS ON ADMISSION AND TRAINING FOR MASTER\'S DEGREE
+# REGULATIONS ON ADMISSION AND TRAINING FOR MASTER'S DEGREE

 *(Issued with Circular No. 23/2021/TT-BGDDT dated August 30, 2021 of the Minister of Education and Training)*